-- (f) Delayed Conferral of Degree Delay of issuance of a student's diploma for a specified period of time or until the student meets certain conditions. - (g) Recommendation for Degree Revocation The University of Central Florida reserves the right to revoke any UCF degree awarded to any student.
-Reasons for degree revocation may include academic dishonesty, grade change, administrative error, disciplinary misconduct, or student request (see UCF Policy 4-406). - (h) Disciplinary Expulsion Disciplinary Expulsion is a sanction which removes the student from the individual's academic program and permanently separates a student from the University without opportunity to graduate or re-enroll at the university in the future.
+- (f) Delayed Issuance of Diploma: The issuance of a student's diploma from the University of Central Florida will be withheld until the completion of a stated time frame and all educational sanctions imposed through the Student Conduct Review Process. - (g) Delayed Conferral of Degree The Administrative process of a student's degree being conferred through the University's Registrar's Office will be delayed.
+This means the student's degree will not be awarded until the completion of a stated time frame and all educational sanctions imposed through the Student Conduct Review Process. - (h) Disciplinary Expulsion Disciplinary Expulsion is a sanction which removes the student from the individual's academic program and permanently separates a student from the University without opportunity to graduate or re-enroll at the university in the future.
 An overlay will be permanently placed on the student's record.
-Further, a hold will be permanently placed on a student's record for record keeping purposes. - (i) Educational Sanctions In conjunction with a sanction listed above, a student found to have been in violation of any of the Rules of Conduct will be assigned educational requirements such as, but not limited to, reflective/research papers, classes/seminars, community service, interviews, etc. Educational sanctions are intended to provide a student with opportunities to repair the harm of their actions and to engage in meaningful developmental experiences that will help the student in avoiding future violations of University policy.
+Further, a hold will be permanently placed on a student's record for record keeping purposes. - (i) Educational Sanctions In conjunction with a sanction listed above, a student found to have been in violation of any of the Rules of Conduct will be assigned educational requirements such as, but not limited to, reflective/research papers, classes/seminars, interviews, etc. Educational sanctions are intended to provide a student with opportunities to repair the harm of their actions and to engage in meaningful developmental experiences that will help the student in avoiding future violations of University policy.